 These are the organisation/s in the health sector where Management Interns rotate throughout the two years of the program.
 The organisations can be from a number of different sectors, including public health, private health, allied health, community health, primary health, aged care or other health related areas.
-All interns a required to undertake a rural rotation of 6 months as one of their placements.
-These maybe located anywhere in
+Placements may be in metropolitan or rural areas.